Call for Abstracts

 These awards are given to the three best posters presented at the meeting.

-Poster winners will be recognized publicly at the Reception on March 23rd, 2024.
+Poster winners will be recognized publicly at the Gala Party on March 28, 2026.

 Conflict of Interest

-Authors must disclose any conflicts of interest at the beginning of any presentation at FujiRetina.
-If the presentation is accepted, the category of conflict of interest and company names must be disclosed in the poster or presentation slides.
+Authors have to report any conflict of interest at the beginning of any presentation at FujiRetina.
+If the presentation is accepted, the category of conflict of interest and company names must be disclosed in the poster for presentation based on “the rules for conflict of interest of Japanese Ophthalmological Society."

 A. Presentations to Which These Rules are Applicable